Tribally-Games/arcade-contracts/README.md

 ```

 _Note: there is a second devnet (`devnet2`) you can run and deploy to as well.
 This is useful for when
-we wish to test multiple chains in the arcade._
+we wish to test multiple chains in the arcade locally._

 To build the code: